Prospectus exemptions What you need to know

 - How the money raised will be used;

 A prospectus can help you make a more informed investment decision.

-A prospectus is not required for the distribution of certain securities, including government bonds and certificates of deposit guaranteed by deposit insurance.End of the insight
+A prospectus is not required to distribute certain types of securities, such as government bonds or deposit certificates guaranteed by deposit insurance.

 Main prospectus exemptions

 Prospectus exemptions can help companies by enabling them to raise capital more quickly and at lower cost than if they were required to prepare a prospectus.